- Who We Are

 Space is an important resource that plays a strategic role in engaging students, research and communities.

-Following an internal consultation process regarding space issues and an external review of space models at other institutions, SFU developed a new space management model, which recognizes that space is inherently valuable and applies a notional cost for space across the university with the goal of encouraging more effective utilization of space across all campuses.
-The model was introduced in the 2021/22 budget year on a cost-neutral basis where funding attributable to space offset space costs incurred in the initial year.
+Following an internal consultation process regarding space issues and an external review of space models at other institutions, SFU implemented a space management model, which applies a notional cost for space across the university with the goal of encouraging more effective utilization of space over time.
+The model was introduced in the 2021/22 fiscal year on a cost-neutral basis where funding attributable to space offset space costs incurred in the initial year.
 Over time, if a portfolio acquires more space, its annual space costs will increase.
 If a portfolio releases space, its annual space costs will decrease.

 Send questions by email to: space_inquiries@sfu.ca.